PythonAberdeen/user_group/README.md

 <details>
   <summary>Level 3 - The Frog Problem</summary>

+  ## The Frog Problem

+This problem requires you to write a simulation of a system involving randomness.

 A frog wants to get from it's current lily pad (pad `0`) to another lily pad `n` pads are (pad `n`)